Economic history of the United States: Housing

 Very little housing had been built during the Great Depression and World War II, except for emergency quarters near war industries.
 Overcrowded and inadequate apartments was the common condition.
 Some suburbs had developed around large cities where there was rail transportation to the jobs downtown.
 However, the real growth in suburbia depended on the availability of automobiles, highways, and inexpensive housing.
 The population had grown, and the stock of family savings had accumulated the money for down payments, automobiles and appliances.
 The product was a great housing boom.
 Whereas an average of 316,000 new housing non-farm units had been constructed from the 1930s through 1945, there were 1,450,000 units built annually from 1946 through 1955.

 The G.I.
-Bill of Rights guaranteed low cost loans for veterans, with very low down payments, and low interest rates.
+Bill of Rights guaranteed low cost loans for veterans, with low down payments, and low interest rates.
 With 16 million eligible veterans, the opportunity to buy a house was suddenly at hand.
 In 1947 alone, 540,000 veterans bought one; their average price was $7300.
 The construction industry kept prices low by standardization – for example standardizing sizes for kitchen cabinets, refrigerators and stoves, allowed for mass production of kitchen furnishings.
 Developers purchased empty land just outside the city, installed tract houses based on a handful of designs, and provided streets and utilities, or local public officials race to build schools.
 The most famous development was Levittown, in Long Island just east of New York City.
 It offered a new house for $1000 down, and $70 a month; it featured three bedrooms, fireplace, gas range and gas furnace, and a landscaped lot of 75 by 100 feet, all for a total price of $10,000.
 Veterans could get one with a much lower down payment.